 Feel the layers of your dog’s hair, skin, muscle, fat, and bone.
 Pay closer attention to the areas that feel hard or distended instead of soft and pliable.

-For a small area, you may be able to squeeze to eliminate the gas gently.
-Gently rub to relieve the pressure and expel the gas on larger areas.
+For a small area, you may be able to squeeze to eliminate the bad gas gently.
+Gently rub to relieve the pressure and expel your dog’s farts on larger areas.
 Your dog will thank you once you’ve helped him relieve his discomfort.

 A dog’s gut or gastrointestinal tract contains good and bad bacteria.
-For a dog’s digestive tract to be healthy and working properly, there must be a balance of good and bad bacteria.
-Adding prebiotics and probiotics to your dog’s diet can have a significant impact on the digestive system in a positive way.
+For a dog to have a healthy digestion, there must be a balance of good and bad bacteria.
+Adding prebiotics and probiotics to your dog’s diet is a good way for your dog’s digestive system to achieve this balance.

 Prebiotics are made up of fiber that a dog can’t digest.
-Since prebiotics isn’t digestible, they’re carried through the dog’s system to the colon.
-Prebiotics creates a healthy environment in the dog’s colon by feeding the good bacteria and keeping harmful bacteria from increasing.
+Since prebiotics aren’t digestible, they’re carried through the dog’s system to the colon.
+Prebiotics then create a healthy environment in the dog’s colon by feeding the good bacteria and keeping harmful bacteria from increasing.

-The best probiotics for dogs are excellent because they repopulate or increase the numbers of good bacteria that are missing in the gastrointestinal tract.
-A good analogy about probiotics is to consider them to be a fertilizer that can reseed a garden after a destructive storm.
+Today’s best probiotics for dogs are excellent because they repopulate or increase the numbers of good bacteria that are missing in the gastrointestinal tract.
+A good analogy about probiotics for digestive health is to consider them to be a fertilizer that can reseed a garden after a destructive storm.

 The most common reason a dog has excess gas is taking in too much air.
-The reason is usually that the dog is eating too fast and getting too much air with its food.
-The dog must eat its food slower since eating too quickly can eventually cause health problems.
-The most effective way to prevent your dog from gulping food and having digestive upsets is to use a slow feeder.
-Many dogs that were in situations with a group of dogs eat fast to make sure they get enough food.
+This usually happens when a dog eats too fast and thus, gets too much air with its food.
+Did you know that this is a very common behavior for pups that grew up with a group of dogs?
+They eat fast to make sure they get enough food.
 Puppies will develop this behavior if they aren’t fed separately after they’re weaned.
 The most common problems with dogs that eat too fast are:

 - Dog bloated stomach